 5. Kinatarcan

-Kinatarcan also fits well if you are thinking of visiting both Malapascua and Bantayan.
+Kinatarcan also works well if you are thinking of visiting both Malapascua and Bantayan.
 From the latter you have direct boats 6 days a week and then you can go from Kinatarcan to Daanbantayan, just a few kilometers from Maya, the port for the bangkas to Malapascua.

 If you are up for it, you can read all about it in our Kinatarcan Guide.